Omonsun/MaskRcnn-road-lane-detection/README.md

-# Mask R-CNN Road Lane Detection
+# 🛣️ Mask R-CNN Road Lane Detection

-This repository contains an implementation of a road lane detection system using Mask R-CNN, a deep learning framework for instance segmentation.
-The model is trained on a custom dataset (COCO format) to detect multiple classes of road lane markings.
+Welcome to the **Mask R-CNN Road Lane Detection** project!
+Detect and segment road lane markings from images using deep learning and instance segmentation.
+Let’s get started! 🚦

+---

-## Project Overview
+## 🧠 Project Overview

-The project leverages the Mask R-CNN architecture with a ResNet-101 backbone to perform instance segmentation on road lane images.
-It detects and segments various types of lane markings such as solid lines, dotted lines, double lines, road signs, and dividers.
+This project uses **Mask R-CNN** with a ResNet-101 backbone to find and segment different types of road lane markings, such as solid lines, dotted lines, double lines, and more.
+It’s trained on a custom COCO-format dataset for robust, multi-class lane detection.

+---

-## Features
+## ✨ Features

-- Instance segmentation of road lanes with Mask R-CNN
+- 🎯 **Instance segmentation** for road lanes
-- Supports 7 lane marking classes plus background
+- 🏷️ Detects 7 lane marking classes + background
-- Uses COCO dataset format for training and validation
+- 📁 **COCO format** for easy dataset management
-- Training configuration optimized for lane detection
+- ⚡ Optimized training configuration
-- Visualization of detected masks on images
+- 🖼️ Visualizes detected masks on images

+---

-## Classes Detected
+## 🏷️ Classes Detected

-- Background (BG)
+- BG (Background)
 - road-roads
 - divider-line
 - dotted-line